HirokiNakahara/GUINNESS/README.md

 ### 4. Tutorial

- Read a following document.
+ Read a following document (25/Oct./2017 Updated!!)

  The GUINNESS introduction and BCNN implementation on an FPGA
  guinness_tutorial1.pdf (located on the same folder) or download from <https://www.dropbox.com/s/fyskw81ua1mqtze/guinness_tutorial1.pdf?dl=0>

 ### 5. On-going works
- I'm developing extend versions of the binarized CNN applications.
+ This is a just trial version.
+I have already developed the extend version including following ones.

- High performance image recognition (fully pipelined version)
+ Supporing the Intel's FPGA (DE5-net, DE10-nano, and DE5a-net boards with the Intel SDK for OpenCL) High performance image recognition (fully pipelined and SIMD CNNs)

- Object detector on a low-cost FPGA
+ Object detector on a low-cost FPGA (e.g., pedestrian detection)

+ If you are interesting the extended one, please, contact me.

 ### 6. Acknowledgements
  This work is based on following projects: